 French Communist Party leader George Marchais has launched a scathing attack on the right-of-centre government of President Valery Giscard d'Estaing.

-French Communist Party leader George Marchais has launched a scathing attack on the right-of-centre government of President Valery Giscard d'Estaing.
+Background: French Communist Party leader George Marchais has launched a scathing attack on the right-of-centre government of President Valery Giscard d'Estaing.
 He chose the annual Party festival in Paris, on Sunday (11 September) to severely criticise the Government's record.

 SYNOPSIS: The Festival of Humanity, as it's known, is ostensibly a social occasion of singing, dancing and pageantry, but it's also traditionally used as a platform for political speeches.
 This year, the Communist Party leader's message came only three days before the annual summit conference of the major left-wing parties.